pombreda/gwt-maven/maven-googlewebtoolkit2-sample/README.txt

 This sample uses GWT-Maven with the "automatic" GWT setup mode enabled.
 This means that you do *not* have to download and install GWT yourself, the plugin will setup and extract GWT for you (when using this method).
-(You can optionally use manual method with a local GWT install, see documentation.)
+(You can optionally use manual method with a local GWT install, see plugin documentation.)

 Which project to build:
 =======================
  + parent (this is the root parent module of the project)
- + rpc (this is the GWT RPC *INTERFACE* definition) Java 1.4
+ + rpc (this is the GWT RPC *INTERFACE* definition) Java 1.5
  + server (this is the GWT RPC *IMPLEMENTATION*, it builds a GWT module that war inherits) Java 1.5+
- + war (this is the GWT client code) Java 1.4
+ + war (this is the GWT client code) Java 1.5

 Prerequisites:
 ==============